MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-kql.md

 ## KQL Intellisense and autocomplete

-The query editor has built-in KQL Intellisense that offers contextual suggestions for functions and operators, and autocomplete that helps completes your queries to save you time and effort.
+The query editor has built-in KQL Intellisense that offers contextual suggestions for functions and operators, and autocomplete that completes your queries to save you time and effort.

 To use KQL Intellisense and autocomplete:

 1. Start typing a query in the query editor.

-1. KQL Intellisense will activate, presenting dropdown options for entities, operators, functions, and more.
+1. KQL Intellisense activates, presenting dropdown options for entities, operators, functions, and more.
 Move between these options using the arrow keys on your keyboard, and select one by pressing *Enter* or selecting the option with your mouse.

 1. If you notice underlined keywords, hover over them to reveal errors or suggestions that triggered the highlighting.